David Salmon (tribal chief)

-Chief David Salmon (1912 – October 11, 2007) was an indigenous Alaskan that served as Chief of Chalkyitsik and later First Traditional Chief for the Gwich'in people.
+Chief David Salmon (1912 – October 11, 2007) was an Indigenous Alaskan that served as Chief of Chalkyitsik and later First Traditional Chief for the Gwich'in people.
 He was known for his commitment to improving his community and working for the people.
 Salmon would use his position and influence as chief to begin many public works and create programs dedicated to helping the Gwich'in people.
 As an advocate for education, Salmon would spread his knowledge by creating traditional Athabascan items for display or teaching his community to keep Athabascan traditions alive.
 At the same time, Chief Salmon would be trained and become the first Episcopal priest for Interior Alaska and spend a lot of his life spreading his faith.

 Early life

 David Salmon was born in 1912 in Salmon Village, which was located in the Salmon Fork of the Black River in eastern Alaska.
 David's father, William Salmon, founded the village in 1901.
 William would take his son and David's stepmom out of the community after the death of his mother, Alice Salmon, at the age of nine to escape a tuberculosis epidemic.
-Being unable to financially provide for his son, William would send him to a Episcopal boarding school in Fort Yukon from 1924 to 1925, where he would gain an appreciation for education and the episcopal faith.
+Being unable to financially provide for his son, William would send him to an Episcopal boarding school in Fort Yukon from 1924 to 1925, where he would gain an appreciation for education and the episcopal faith.